PR-lacity/wsl-docker/README.md

 # wsl-docker
-installation script to install docker in Windows subsystem for Linux
+Installation script to install docker in Windows subsystem for Linux

 Copy into WSL and run with sudo ./wsl-install.sh.